jacky3331/PA1/README.md

+#### Numerical Image Classification using K-Nearest-Neighbors (CSE 151A PA 1) ####
-In this project, I utilized the k-nearest-neighbors algorithm to classify images of different numbers.
+In this assignment, I utilized K Nearest Neighbors to generate labels for images of numbers.